 It is great if you can go out and do some mapping during your event.
 With just a few people you can greatly improve the coverage of an area while having fun in the process.
 Here are our best advice for arranging a photo walk.

 - Plan your route in advance and adapt it to the time and how many people you are.
-With a big group of people, it is best to divide into smaller groups of three people.
-One person points their camera straight ahead and the other two walk either side with their camera at a 45˚ angle from the forward direction.
+With a big group of people, it is best to divide into smaller groups of two to three people.
+E.g. one person points their camera straight ahead and the other two walk either side with their camera at a 45˚ angle from the forward direction.
 This can create some nice transitions and is an immersive experience for the viewer once the images have been uploaded to Mapillary and processed.
 You can also divide the groups based on the type of mapping such as panoramas, facades, objects etc. Field Papers is a great tool to use for planning the routes.

 - If you're capturing streets with a few people, it's advised to start at the same location and fan out before meeting back at that location.
 This process can be repeated from different locations as an easy way to quickly map the nearby road network.